 What To Expect When You Need A Crown

 If Dr. Khorshid has determined that a dental crown is required, the tooth receiving the cap will need to first be prepared.
 The surrounding area will be numbed and the tooth will be filed down so that the cap will fit over tooth and will blend in with the rest of the patient’s teeth.

 Once the area is filed down, an impression will be made of the tooth so that a mold can be made for the new crown.
 Impressions will also be made of the surrounding teeth, both upper and lower so that the patient’s bite will not be affected by the new tooth surface.

 After the impressions are made, the lab will create the crown out of the material agreed upon by the patient and Dr. Khorshid.
 He will fit the patient with a temporary crown to protect the area in the meantime.
 When the new crown is ready, the patient will return to the office where Dr. K will ensure the color and fit of the dental crown before cementing it into place.

 How To Care For Dental Crowns

 Crowns can last the rest of your life, but just like your natural teeth, the better you care for them the longer they will last.
-Regular brushing, flossing and checkups will help maintain your crowns.
-Try not to overdo very hard, sticky or gummy foods – and avoid them entirely while you have temporary crown.
+Regular brushing, flossing, and checkups will help maintain your crowns.
+Try not to overdo very hard, sticky or gummy foods – and avoid them entirely while you have a temporary crown.
 Crowns can crack, break and fall off if you are careless.
 If you notice any problems with your caps, you should contact Dr. Khorshid’s Las Vegas office immediately to make an appointment so that he can help you keep your dental crowns as sturdy and healthy as they were on the first day.